 What other help and support can I get?

 There are lots of agencies and charities who can offer help and support when you are dealing with domestic abuse.
 A few of them are listed below, but this list is not exhaustive.
 Many of the organisations below can guide you to other support services depending on what you need.

 - Your doctor may be able to help with any physical injuries as well as your mental health.
 In an emergency, you should go to a hospital or call 999 instead.

 - Gloucester Domestic Abuse Support Service offers support, guidance, courses, group work and much more.
 All of their services are free.
 You can find out more on their website: www.gdass.org.uk, or you can call their free confidential helpline on 0845 602 9035.

 - If you need a safe place to go Refuge offers support services at home to plan moving out and have a network of refuges across the country.
 You can find out more on their website: www.refuge.org.uk or you can call their free National Domestic Violence Freephone Helpline on 0808 2000 247.

 Your Local Authority’s social services may also be able to help.
 Adult services look after adult mental health, and children’s services can help to protect your children.
 You might be worried about your children when they are with their other parent, or you might be worried that you need some help in looking after your children when they are with you.
 In Gloucestershire you can call the Children and Families Helpdesk on 01452 426565, or email firstname.lastname@example.org.
 In the event of an emergency you can always call the police on 999 or, if is less urgent, on 101.

 Speak to our domestic abuse lawyers in Gloucestershire

-For expert advice on domestic abuse, please contact our local offices in Gloucester, Stroud and Dursley today.
+For expert advice on domestic abuse, please contact our local offices in Gloucester or Stroud today.
 If you have a quick question or would like to request a call back, you can also use our quick online enquiry form.